OneXray/onexray.com/content.en/docs/home/rawConfig/index.md

 You must write an inbound, which must meet the following conditions.

 1. `listen` must be `[::1]`.
 Other addresses will cause traffic to not be processed correctly.
-2. `port` must be a single-digit string format, such as `"11024"`, and cannot be other formats.
-Other formats will cause read errors.
-Support setting to `"0"`.
-3. `protocol` must be `socks`.
+2. `protocol` must be `tun`.
 Other protocols are not supported.
-4. `auth` must be `noauth`.
-5. `udp` must be `true`.
-Setting it to `false` or not setting it will cause DNS resolution failure.
-6. `tag` must be `socksIn`.
+3. `tag` must be `tunIn`.
 The app will use `protocol` and `tag` to determine whether there is an inbound that meets the conditions.
-7. `sniffing` is recommended to be turned on, otherwise the diversion function may not work properly.
+4. `sniffing` is recommended to be turned on, otherwise the diversion function may not work properly.

+Note: The `tunIn` inbound will not be validated, please ensure the correctness of the configuration yourself.

 It is recommended that you use the following template directly.